Calmira

-Calmira is an alternate shell available for Windows 3.1x and up that has an appearance resembling Windows 95.
-A version named Calmira Longhorn is not compatible with Windows Vista, but emulates some of the visual features of that operating system.
+Calmira (originally released as Calmira II) is an alternative shell for Windows 3.1x that replaces its shell with one resembling that of Windows 95.
+The original version of Calmira was developed by Li-Hsin Huang.
+Released under the GNU GPL, it has received a number of forks over the years by other developers seeking to update its functionality.

 The shell is more than a simple cosmetic upgrade, however.
 Much of the functionality of later 32-bit shells has been incorporated into the Calmira software.
-The shell has a start menu, a task bar and a desktop that all function like those found in the Explorer Desktop of later 32-bit Windows operating systems.
+The shell has a Start menu, a taskbar and a desktop that all function like those found in the Explorer-based desktop environments of later 32-bit Windows operating systems, including support for shortcuts and the Recycle Bin.
+The software also works under OS/2 Warp, IBM's competitor to Windows, giving that operating system a Start menu on top of other Windows-exclusive GUI features.

-Despite the statement published in Calmira's help file, the software can be run on Windows NT 3.51 and work in this operating system without any problems.

 Development

-The Calmira shell was developed in Borland Delphi 1.0, an Object Pascal based programming environment by Borland.
-Because the Windows 3.x environment is virtually extinct as of 2009, additions of new features and addons to Calmira are few and far between.
+The Calmira shell was originally developed by Li-Hsin Huang.
+He wrote the software in Borland Delphi 1.0, an Object Pascal–based programming environment by Borland Software.
+Because the Windows 3.1x environment is virtually extinct as of 2023, additions of new features and addons to Calmira are few and far between.

 Source code

-The source code for the Calmira shell is publicly available under GNU GPL license, thus allowing software developers to participate in the project.
+The source code for the Calmira shell is publicly available under the GNU GPL license, thus allowing software developers to participate in the project.
 However, as the Calmira shell was initially developed on the 16-bit Delphi 1.0 programming environment, active contributors are more or less restricted to developing the shell on that platform.
 An attempt to port parts of Calmira to Windows NT 3.51 has been made, and the project has resulted in NT Shell.

-Modified versions
+Forks

-Being open source, some people developed their own version of Calmira, adding other features and customizations.
-Here is a list of the most used ones:
+Being open source, some people developed their own forks of Calmira, adding other features and customizations.
+Here is a list of the most popular ones: